B.S./PharmD Program

 • Alabama A&M University

-• Jackson State University
+• Tuskegee University*

-• Alcorn State University
+• Kean University

-• Clarke Atlanta University
+• Limestone University

-Issuance Of Dual Degree
+Issuance of Dual Degree

-How To Apply
+How to Apply

 Curriculum

-The curriculum is designed to allow the first professional year of the Doctor of Pharmacy program to be the equivalent of the final year at one of the respective feeder institutions.
-Upon completion of the first professional year of the Doctor of Pharmacy Program, the Associate Dean of the College of Pharmacy at Howard University signs the required documentation from the students’ feeder institution confirming that the student has successfully completed their first year in the College of Pharmacy.
+The curriculum is designed to allow the first professional (P1) year of the Doctor of Pharmacy program to be the equivalent of the senior year at the student's home institution.
+Upon completion of the first professional (P1) year of the Doctor of Pharmacy Program, the Associate Dead of Academic Affairs at the College of Pharmacy at Howard University signs the required documentation from the students' feeder institution confirming that the student has successfully completed their first year in the College of Pharmacy.
 The student then provides that documentation to their respective feeder institution and completes all other necessary documents needed for them to participate in their commencement activities at their respective feeder institution.
-The student then returns to the College of Pharmacy to complete their first Summer Semester and all other proceeding semesters required to obtain the Doctor of Pharmacy degree.
-For the proposed structure of the curriculum of the Dual Degree B.S./Pharm.
-D. Program, please consult your respective feeder institution’s website and advisor.
+The student then returns to the College of Pharmacy to complete their first Summer Semester and all other proceedings semesters required to obtain the Doctor of Pharmacy degree.
+For the proposed structure of the curriculum of the Dual Degree B.S./PharmD.
+Program, please consult your respective feeder institution's website and advisor.